zel2023/rust_compiler/README.md

 ```

+# Intermediate Code Interpretation of the TEST Language
 ```
 (1)LOAD:    Load data from a relative position of the current base address to the top of the stack.
 (2)LOADI:   Load an immediate value onto the top of the stack.